 \section{Introduction}

-One of the fundamental problems concerning AGN relates to the understanding of a question: how the plasma goes through the light cylinder surface LCS (a hypothetical zone where the linear velocity of rigid rotation exactly equals the speed of light).
-It is generally believed that in AGN magnetospheres the magnetic field is strong enough to provide the frozen-in condition of plasmas, flowing in the direction of corotating field lines.
-On the other hand, such a dynamics of plasma particles will inevitably lead to a situation when particles' velocity achieves the speed of light on the LCS, thus violating the causality principle.
-Therefore, it is clear that in the mentioned zone, a certain twisting process of the magnetic field lines must exist.
-In \cite{r03} Rogava et al. considered curved trajectories and generalized a work developed by Machabeli and Rogava \cite{mr}.
-The authors examined the dynamics of a single particle, that moves along a corotating, curved channel.
+Usually in AGN magnetospheres the magnetic field varies in the following interval $10^2-10^4$G depending on the distance from the black hole event horizon.
+Therefore, magnetic field is very strong and leads to the frozen-in condition of plasmas.
+This means that plasma particles are forced to follow magnetic field lines.
+On the other hand, AGN magnetospheres are characterized by rotational motion and hence, it is clear that one has to study how the plasma goes through the light cylinder surface (LCS) (a hypothetical zone where the linear velocity of rigid rotation exactly equals the speed of light).
+It is evident that if the rigid rotation is preserved, sooner or later the physical system will encounter violation of the causality principle.
+Therefore, in the mentioned zone, a certain twisting process of magnetic field lines must exist, by means of which, the particles will lag behind the rotation avoiding the aforementioned problem.
+In Ref. \refcite{r03} authors considered curved trajectories and generalized a work developed by Machabeli \& Rogava (see Ref. \refcite {mr}).
+The authors examined a single particle, sliding along a corotating, curved channel.
 In this simple mechanical model the channel plays a role of magnetic field lines.
-It was shown that the dynamics of particles asymptotically becomes force-free if a shape of the channel is given by the Archimedes' spiral.
-It has been found that in the aforementioned case the particles cross the LCS without violating the causality principle.
+It was shown that dynamics of particles asymptotically becomes force-free if a shape of the channel is given by the Archimedes' spiral and the particles cross the LCS without violating the causality principle.

 Generally speaking, if the magnetic field is still robust, one has to twist the field lines in an appropriate way.
 Therefore, it is necessary to generate the toroidal component of the magnetic field provided by certain current.
 It is well known that particles moving along curved field lines, also drift perpendicularly to the curvature plane even if the curvature is very small.
-Such a drift motion creates curvature current, which leads to the necessary condi- tions for the development of the CDI (see e.g., \cite{kmm91a,shmmkh03}).
+Such a drift motion creates curvature current, which leads to the development of the CDI (see e.g., Ref. \refcite{shmmkh03}).